LOCAL IMPACT

 MITIGATIONS

-• Alternative routes into and out of Gatehouse via the other junction with the A75 remain fully open and accessible throughout.
+• Alternative routes into and out of Gatehouse via the other junction (Cardoness Castle) with the A75 remain fully open and accessible throughout.

 ZONE 5: LAURIESTON ROAD